Topics in this article include:

 Fed properly, your own body's natural digestive mechanisms are perfectly capable of meeting your unique digestive needs in the moment.

 Instead of supplementation, consider nourishing your organs and glands back to health.
 Then normal, ideal production of digestive juices, at any moment, day or night, becomes available to you on demand.

-Bitter herbs are far superior as a digestive support by activating the bile production most suitable for your specific digestive requirements.
-They are also a significant part of the solution for constipation.
+Bitter herbs are far superior as a digestive support by activating the bile production and stomach acids most suitable for your specific digestive requirements.
+They are also a significant part of the solution to constipation.

-Hydrochloric acid (HCL) supplementation is not recommended either as this can disrupt and reduce your body's own versions of stomach acids, (of which there are 6, according to the Medical Medium, Anthony Williams).
+Hydrochloric acid (HCL) supplementation is not recommended either as this can disrupt and reduce your body's own versions of stomach acids.

 Antacids are an unwise choice as well, as their use is based entirely on the false premise that heartburn and throat acidity is related to excessive stomach acid.

-While stomach acids in the throat are too acidic for the delicate throat membranes, the cause of heartburn and throat acidity is due to poor food combining practices, combining fats and starches, or due to the insufficient amount of digestive juices in the stomach.
+While stomach acids in the throat are too acidic for the delicate throat membranes, the cause of heartburn and throat acidity is more often due to poor food combining practices, combining fats and sweets, or due to the insufficient amount of digestive juices in the stomach.

 Hiatal hernia (the protrusion of the stomach into the esophagus), generally caused by a spleen weakness from sweets, stimulants, and/or alcohol, allows stomach acids to rise up and burn the esophagus, thus contributing to much of the discomfort.

 The stomach needs a pH of 1.5 to 3.5 to perform its most challenging work, like digesting nuts or meat.
 If the acidity in the stomach is only 4 or 5 pH, it is insufficient for the tough digestive work, yet still too acidic for the delicate membranes of the throat, so it appears that the problem is excessive acidity when it is actually quite the opposite.